hiddenSymmetries/simsopt/discrete_adjoint_2506_plan.md

   - Small end-to-end script smoke no longer fails immediately on the old `TracerArrayConversionError`, but the full SciPy QH smoke is still too slow even at tiny inner budgets, so runtime policy is still unresolved.
+  - Measured the actual scaling mismatch for the first wrapper implementation: reverse-mode scalar objective gradients were viable, but full residual Jacobians were the wrong shape/cost for QH (`m >> n`).
+  - Switched the wrapper discrete-adjoint backend from `custom_vjp` to `custom_jvp` and removed the Python payload-cache workaround.
+  - Added forward tape-JVP helpers in `vmec_jax` and confirmed the wrapper exact-QH aspect directional-derivative gate still matches finite differences after the switch.
+  - Revalidated that `jax.jacfwd(stage.residuals)` works on the new backend and returns a finite `(44353, 8)` Jacobian on the QH microcase.
+  - Re-ran a small SciPy QH smoke on the new forward path (`max_nfev=2`, `vmec_max_iter=1`, `jac='jax'`, discrete adjoint) and saw real least-squares progress:
+    - total objective `1.901008100532871 -> 0.5052581847050714`,
+    - wall time about `23.18 s`.
+  - Identified the next concrete runtime blocker for the production path:
+    `jit=True` still fails in the traced residual solver due to NumPy-only precompute code inside `vmec_jax.solve`.